DHI Group, Inc. (DHX)

 Then we rank the company based on low debt, high insider ownership, and shareholder yield.

 We measure debt levels by looking at total liabilities (TL) to total assets (TA).
-Teekay Tankers has TL/TA of 55.8%, which is decent.
+LGL has TL/TA of 9.4%, which is excellent.

 Insider ownership is important because that means that the people running the company have interests that are aligned with the interests of other shareholders.
-At Teekay Tankers, insider ownership is approximately 17%.
+At LGL Group, insider ownership is approximately 3.5%.
+This is OK.

 Shareholder yield is the dividend yield plus the buyback yield.
-The company has not bought back shares, but has instead issued a small amount of shares.
-However, the dividend yield is 0.17%, which mostly offsets the newly issued shares.
-Thus, shareholder yield is practically zero.
+At LGL, dividend yield is zero.
+The buyback yield is zero.
+Thus, shareholder yield is zero.

 Each component of the ranking has a different weight.
-The overall combined ranking of Teekay Tankers places it in the top 10 stocks on our screen, or the top 0.4% of the more than two thousand companies we ranked.
+The overall combined ranking of LGL places it in the top 50 stocks on our screen, or the top 2% of the more than two thousand companies we ranked.

 Step Four